apache/arrow-site/README.md

 ### Updating Code Documentation

-To update the documentation, run the script `./dev/gen_apidocs.sh`.
+To update the documentation, you can run the script `./dev/gen_apidocs.sh` in the `apache/arrow` repository.
 This script will run the code documentation tools in a fixed environment.

 #### C (GLib)

 First, build Apache Arrow C++ and Apache Arrow GLib.
+This assumes that you have checkouts your forks of `arrow` and `arrow-site` alongside each other in your file system.

 ```
 mkdir -p ../cpp/build